How to Create and Manage an AWS VPC

 Explore your resources

-Review the completed AWS resources by clicking the Resource
+You can review the completed AWS resources by clicking into your Components and viewing the Resource

 sub-panel for each of your new resources.